-I continuously attempt to creatively unpack and share my relationships with fluctuating trans-embodiment, white privilege, queerness, mental illness and family.
-As a Transmedia artist my practice is physically flexible while conceptually grounded in openness about my experiences and identity.
-Through my work and every-day interactions I aim to contribute to the growing repertoire of gender-variant narratives.
-My practice is concerned with using accessible mediums and materials to convey personal stories and encounters.
+As a transmedia artist, I continuously attempt to creatively unpack and share my relationships with fluctuating gender embodiment, white settler privilege, queerness, and mental illness.
+My practice is physically flexible while conceptually grounded in openness about my experiences and identity.
+Through my work and everyday interactions, I aim to contribute to the growing public repertoire of gender variant narratives.
+My practice is concerned with using accessible mediums and materials.

 B.G-Osborne is a gender variant settler of Scottish and British descent originally hosted on Treaty 20 territory (Southern Ontario), currently working in Tio'tia:ke (Montréal).